MISS-ABMS/Covid22_gama/README.md

 ## DC::Initialization

+<Describe the setup procedure of your model/program, using NetLogo syntax.
+It is not necessary that you program already everything in detail, but just combine simple commands, which are clear anyway, like “ca”, and comment lines which explain, what the setup procedure will do, for example:

+## DC::Input

+### Global parameters
 100 persons grouped in families of 3 persons
 % of workers (vs school) = 0.5
 date: 2022-(current month)-(current day)
 proba_transmission: 0.1
 proba_asymptomatic: 0.2
+incubation period: 5#days
+infectious period: 45#days

+### Patient 0
-Patient 0: nb = 1
+nb = 1
 Randomly chosen among people

-- do we limit working places capacity?

-<Describe the setup procedure of your model/program, using NetLogo syntax.
-It is not necessary that you program already everything in detail, but just combine simple commands, which are clear anyway, like “ca”, and comment lines which explain, what the setup procedure will do, for example:

-## DC::Input

 <”Input” refers to environmental variables, that “drive” the dynamics of your model system (ecology: rainfall; economics: work market price; physiology: pH of blood) and that are not produced (calculated) by the model itself, but imported from an external model or file.
 This does not include static landscape (GIS), but might include dynamic landscapes.
 In the course, you probably will have no Input.>

-## DC::Submodels
+## ~~DC::Submodels~~
 < Here you would, once your model and its analysis is finished, describe the submodels of your model, i.e. the procedures.>

 ## De::Emergence